Palestinians light candles to honor the late South African leader Nelson Mandela as they mourn in Gaza City, Gaza, Dec. 8, 2013.

 While Awad said he hopes the PCEC will operate throughout the Palestinian territories, including Jerusalem, he acknowledged uncertainty as to whether Israel will allow it to do so.
 It is particularly unlikely that ministers affiliated with Islamic Palestinian parties will be allowed to travel between the West Bank and Gaza Strip.
 This is a real concern for many Palestinians, since Israel arrested and jailed most of the elected members of the Palestinian Legistlative Council, along with government ministers.

 As expressed in the May 20 agreement, both factions envision a temporary six-month government to be headed by President Abbas.
 During this period, the government will focus on preparing for the elections and on campaigning.
 Potential interim government ministers reportedly have been nominated from the West Bank and Gaza, although their names were not initially made public.
-An aide to President Abbas told the Washington Report that he personally was not pleased with those nominated internally, "due to their lack of experience running ministries."
+An aide to President Abbas told the Washington Report on Middle East Affairs, that he personally was not pleased with those nominated internally, "due to their lack of experience running ministries."
 This does not appear to be a problem with average Palestinians, however.

 Government employees and their families in Gaza are cautiously optimistic about the upcoming elections.
 As Umm Fahed, 64, who lives in Rafah and is the mother of three policemen, notes, should Israel again choose to block funds—and thus her sons' salaries—"democracy will fail to fill our stomachs."